Jury deliberations enter 3rd day in Gov. Whitmer kidnap plot - NewsBreak

 Jury deliberations enter 3rd day in Gov. Whitmer kidnap plot

-GRAND RAPIDS, Mich. — (AP) — Jurors entered a third day of deliberations Wednesday in a trial that centers on a plot to kidnap Michigan Gov. Gretchen Whitmer.
+Jury deliberations are entering a third day in a trial that centers on a plot to kidnap Michigan Gov. Gretchen Whitmer.

-U.S. District Judge Robert Jonker disclosed that the jury had asked for sticky notes.
-He also told lawyers that two jurors saw him outside the courthouse.
-Their reaction: “Wow, you look so different without your robe,” the judge said.
+No verdict was reached Tuesday, hours after U.S. District Judge Robert Jonker turned down the jury's request for trial transcripts.

+Transcripts aren’t available yet.
+But even if they were, the judge said, jurors shouldn’t have them and instead must rely on their memory.

 Adam Fox, Barry Croft Jr., Daniel Harris and Brandon Caserta are charged with a kidnapping conspiracy.
 Three of them also face additional charges, including conspiracy to use a weapon of mass destruction, namely an explosive.